 Unsurprisingly 92.4 percent of malware is delivered via email.
 In order to avoid malware infestations carried out through phishing, it is imperative to have an email security solution that incorporates malware protection.
 A solution such as SpamTitan that incorporates double antivirus protection is an excellent way to combat these threats.
 Another technology tool to help eradicate malware attachments is the next-generation solution of sandboxing.
 This allows users to open suspect attachments in an isolated environment.
 There they can either be detonated or confirmed safe.
-While many email security vendors do not offer sandboxing, it is part of the standard offering with SpamTitan.
+While many email security vendors do not offer sandboxing within their pricing model, it is part of the standard offering with SpamTitan Cloud.

 You get an urgent email from the company CEO that a last-minute wire transfer must be made in order to complete an acquisition.
 What do you do?
 These types of situations occur daily as spoofing is now commonplace within corporate email environments.
 It’s natural to wonder how cybercriminals can so easily spoof enterprise email accounts.
 One must remember that the core email protocols were created in the 1980s when the internet was a trusting place.
 No one conceptualized the malicious tactics that cybercriminals that threaten our institutions today.